ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/4-cluster-jobs/_index.md

 ### From the Job Output

-The most obvious way is to look up the **Execution Node** in the details of the job output.
-If you closed it already or want to look it up later, go to **Views->Jobs** and look up the job in question.
+The most obvious way is to look up the **Execution Node** in the **Details** tab of the job.
+If you closed it already or want to look it up later, go to **Views ⇒ Jobs** and look up the job in question.

 ### From the instance groups